Return, Certainty or Balanced - What To Trade?

 Some assets have greater appreciation potential than others.
 But how to distinguish them?
 And What to trade?

 Different traders have different goals in trading.
 Some want to hit it big fast.
 Others are afraid this might raise their exposure and would like to play it safely.
-For each of those types there are different strategies they might put into traction.
+For each of those types, there are different strategies they might put into traction.
 It has primarily to do with how much money people can put into trading and the type of underlying assets traded.

 If we have to separate asset classes by price fluctuating potential that would be: shares as most volatile, commodities and the least changing currencies.
 We use "volatility" in its dictionarial meaning, not in the analysis' one, which is strictly antagonist.
-While a day's price movements with many companies' shares along the lines of the higher single digits could be quite common, depending on the news that come out of them, with currencies it would be almost apocalyptic event.
+While a day's price movements with many companies' shares along the lines of the higher single digits could be quite common, depending on the news that comes out of them, with currencies it would be almost apocalyptic event.
 In the industry that's what they call a black swan.

 The main driver behind an asset's "mobility" would be how "perfect" the market is and how easily information about it is being transmitted via the price mechanism.
 Put it simply - how easy it is to make more of it and how many singular units are being traded.
 While the daily turnover in the currency trade might be in the billions or even in the trillions of units, the daily turnover of a company's shares could be no more than a few thousands or millions.
 And this is besides the fact that central banks create more money, while new shares cannot be that easily added.

 Shares might be your asset of choice if you want to "get rich or die trying'".
 A good strategy would be to follow the corporate news surrounding publicly-listed companies.
 The smaller, the better, as same-scale events would likely impact them more than their larger competitors.
-Rumors of their acquisition by a large corporation is a very good metric to follow.
+Rumours of their acquisition by a large corporation is a very good metric to follow.

 Generally, publicly listed companies are separated into two groups - value and growth firms.
 A value company is a fairly large mature institution that can small, but steady price raises.
 What's most descriptive of them is that there isn't a big difference between their current price and their estimated price.
 A growth company is a small, albeit a very dynamic firm, that has a lot of hype surrounding its future earnings and therefore it is believed it justifies its high valuation.